EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 EOxServer itself does not have any GUI other than the Web Administration Client and Web Map Client and thus no graphics support is required on the server.

+Running (parts of) the Identity Management System (see :doc:`idm/index`) on the same machine as EOxServer puts additional load on the server.
+Usually, running the Tomcat server will require about 512 MB of RAM.
+Note that the different components of the IDM may be deployed on different machines.
+The additional network latency for checking a remote PDP on every incoming request may have a considerable impact on the performance of the services (in particular WMS), though, and thus it may be preferable to run the PDP on the same machine as EOxServer.

 Dependencies
 ------------